BrightSpots/rctab-docs/docs/tdp/user_guide.md

 - **Multi-winner allows multiple winners per round:** Elects multiple winners.
 Elect and transfer the surplus vote of all candidates crossing the winning threshold if multiple candidates exceed the winning threshold in a round of counting.
 - **Bottoms-up:** Eliminate candidates until the desired number of winners is reached, then stop.
 Bottoms up does not transfer surplus votes.
 - **Bottoms-up using percentage threshold:** Elects multiple winners.
 Eliminate candidates until the remaining candidates have a vote share equal to or greater than a specified percentage of the vote.
-- **Multi-pass IRV:** Elects multiple winners.
-Eliminate candidates one-by-one or using batch elimination until only two candidates remain.
-Candidate with the most votes at the end wins.
-Run a new set of rounds with any winning candidates ignored.
+- **Multi-pass IRV:** Elects multiple winners by running consecutive Single-Winner contests where subsequent contests have winning candidates excluded.

 Selecting a Winner Election Mode will affect the Winning Rules settings in the following way

 - Any Winning Rules setting that is applicable and has a default set by RCTab will be filled in with that default.
 - Any Winning Rules setting that is either not applicable or has a required default for the currently selected Winner Election mode will be disabled and not editable.
 - Any Winning Rules setting that is editable for the currently selected Winner Election Mode will be able to be changed by the user.

-**You can always use the `Tabulate -> Verify` button to confirm that your current settings are valid!**
+You can always use the `Tabulate -> Verify` button to confirm that your current settings are valid!

+#### Winning Rules Settings

 This guide will now briefly describe each different Winning Rules Settings.